J. Camille Hall: Education and career

-Hall became a faculty member at the University of Tennessee in 2004, and was promoted to professor in 2019, becoming the first black female full time professor in the College of Social Work.
+Hall became a faculty member at the University of Tennessee in 2004, and was promoted to professor in 2019, becoming the first black female with the rank of full professor in the College of Social Work.
 As of 2020, Hall is the first Associate Dean of Equity and Inclusion within the College of Social Work at the University of Tennessee.
 In 2022 she was named vice chancellor for diversity and inclusion at the University of Missouri Kansas City.

 Research

 Hall is known for her work on African American risk, resilience, and multicultural education.
 She has examined the role of skin color stratification, 'colorism', in the mental health of Africa American women, and has examined workplace discrimination against African American women.
 Hall has also done research on adult children of alcoholics, which she talks about this book.
 Hall's 2007 book, African American behavior in the social environment: new perspectives, was reviewed by the British Journal of Social Work in 2008.